 The veil was a simple drape to obscure the view into the Most Holy Place to

 Israel's full attention.
-The Most Holy Place didn't have a locked door, suggesting that
+The Most Holy Place didn't have a locked door,

 except once a year only by the high priest